SandersJ16/Bash-Better-Column-Command/README.md

 -x will print rows first (default is columns first)
 -e will ignore empty lines

 To install simply download the ccolumn.bash.
-I run it as an alias with ccolumn which can be done by typeing the following in your ~/.bash_aliases file:
+I run it as an alias with ccolumn which can be done by typing the following in your ~/.bash_aliases file:

 alias ccolumn='/file/path/ccolumn.bash' (where /file/path is obviously the path to where you downloaded the file)

-Or alternatively you can make it make a terminal command by doing the following:
+Or alternatively you can make it make a terminal command by adding it to your path:

 cp ccolumn.bash ccolumn (You can change ccolumn to whatever you want the command name to be) chmod +x ccolumn